MarkJamesHoward/mimic-css/README.md

 By default mimic-css will search ".html", ".js", ".astro", ".ts"  files for classes to process

-In order to serch additional files we can create a file named 'mimic.config.mjs' Within this file we can specify the extensions to search.
+In order to serch additional files we can create a file named **'mimic.config.mjs'** and specify the extensions to search.

 So to also search jsx and react files in addition to the defaults we would create the below:

 ```js